 Year of Call:

-Offering “sensitive yet robust advice” and “explaining things in plain terms” are key principles of Alison McCormick’s Claimant focussed personal injury and clinical negligence practice.
+Offering “sensitive yet robust advice” and “explaining things in plain terms” are key principles of Alison McCormick’s Claimant focused personal injury and clinical negligence practice.

 In personal injury Alison specialises in catastrophic injury and industrial disease cases.
 Her caseload includes claims arising out of employers’, occupiers’ and public liability and road traffic accidents.
 She has particular expertise in dealing with Claimants who lack mental capacity, the terminally ill, recently bereaved and cases involving minors.